juanalonso/processing-opencv/README.md

-# t3chfest-processing-opencv
+# processing-opencv
-Examples for the workshop at T3chfest 2016
+Examples for the OpenCV workshop (T3chfest 2016, UVA 2016)